The Colour Collection - Paintings by Caroline Cattermull

 We’re delighted to be opening our doors over both of the Site Festival weekends, with two exhibitions, open studios and guest artists.

-You can also stop for a coffee and bite to eat in our café, to further fuel your journey round the festival.
+Don’t forget that you can also stop for a coffee and bite to eat in our café, to further fuel your journey round the festival.
+The Plot will be open until 4pm both Saturday and Sunday.

 View Event →